MicrosoftDocs/cpp-docs/docs/dotnet/stl-clr-library-reference.md

 -   Qualify library names with `cliext::` instead of `std::`.

  STL/CLR exposes the generic types and interfaces that it uses in cross-assembly scenarios in the .NET assembly **Microsoft.VisualC.STLCLR.dll**.
-This DLL is included in .NET Framework 3.5.
-If you redistribute an application that uses STL/CLR, you will need to include the .NET Framework 3.5, as well as any other Visual C++ libraries that your project uses, in the dependencies section of your setup project.
+This DLL is included in the .NET Framework.
+If you redistribute an application that uses STL/CLR, you will need to include the .NET Framework, as well as any other C++ libraries that your project uses, in the dependencies section of your setup project.

 ## In This Section
  [cliext Namespace](../dotnet/cliext-namespace.md)